Guardianship and Conservatorship

 Contact our thorough estate planning law firm

-Call us at 859-813-5614 or contact us online to schedule a free initial consultation today.
+Call us at 859-813-5614 or contact us online to schedule an initial consultation today.
 From our Georgetown office, we represent families and individuals throughout central Kentucky, including Fayette, Woodford, Scott, Bourbon and Franklin counties.

 Discounts available for military, nurses, teachers, police officers and fire fighters.